-As per the National Export Initiative NEI, Embassy Quito remains committed to supporting U.S. companies to start exporting or grow their exports to Ecuador.
-In this section, you’ll find a quick description of Ecuador as an export market and some suggestions for getting started.
+The U.S. Embassy in Quito is committed to supporting U.S. companies that wish to start exporting or grow their exports to Ecuador.
+In this section, you will find a quick description of Ecuador as an export market and some suggestions for getting started.

-Ecuador, with a population of 16.5 million inhabitants, is a small-to-medium market for U.S. exports.
-In 2016, U.S. exports to Ecuador accounted for $3.9 billion, a 25% share of the country’s imports.
-The U.S. is Ecuador’s top trading partner.
+Ecuador, with a population of 17 million inhabitants, is a small-to-medium market for U.S. exports.
+In 2020, U.S. exports to Ecuador accounted for $4.2 billion, which constituted a 25 percent share of the country’s total imports.
+Ecuador has made recent advances in its trade relationship with the United States, signing a Protocol on Trade Rules and Transparency in December 2020.
+The United States is Ecuador’s top trade partner.

-Ecuador’s real annual GDP growth was -1.5% in 2016, with nominal GDP totaling $97.8 billion.
-Despite its unpredictable economic and trade policies, Ecuador remains a market with significant potential for U.S. firms, as Ecuadorian consumers view American products as attractive and high-quality.
-Ecuador is a member of the World Trade Organization (WTO) and CAN (Andean Community of Nations).
+Ecuador’s real annual GDP growth was 0.1% in 2019, with nominal GDP totaling $107.4 billion.
+While the economy shrank by nearly nine percent in 2020 due to the COVID-19 induced economic downturn, it is projected to grow by three percent in 2021.
+Although economic and trade policies sometimes exhibit inconsistent application and frequent changes, Ecuador remains a market with significant potential for U.S. firms.
+Ecuadorian consumers view American products as attractive and of high-quality.
+Ecuador is a member of the World Trade Organization (WTO) and Andean Community of Nations (CAN).

 Both the Embassy in Quito and the Consulate General in Guayaquil stand ready to assist U.S. firms in developing successful commercial relationships with Ecuadorian partners.